-This post will cover some common fixes to your issue so that you can get back on track with your communication.
+This post will cover some common fixes to your Discord app issues so that you can get back on track with your communication.

 Most Common Discord Connection Fix